mike99mac/minimy-mike99mac/gcode/README.md

 ### Cut the plywood
 The width of the boombox was designed around being able to get three panels from a sheet of Baltic birch, 1550mm x 1550mm, or about 60" x 60".

-Cut the plywood parts as follows
-- Cut a sheet of Baltic birch into three 19.875" pieces.
-- From one of those, cut a piece 32.395".
-This is the "main panel" which will later be cut into four pieces.
-- Copy the G-Code (.nc) files in this repo to the computer driving the CNC machine.
-- Clamp and square the main panel on a CNC machine.
-- Zero XYZ of the main panel.
-- Load and run the job ``4PanelsMainJob``.
-This will cut the majority of the main panel.
-- Rotate the piece 180 degrees and run the job ``faceUpsideDown``.
-This will cut the holes and recesses at the top of the front panel.

 This picture shows the main panel being cut by a CNC machine.
 ![](main-panel-being-cut.jpg)